-1. Enable yourself and connect to the ACCOUNTS directory on Maxc1.
+- 1. Enable yourself and connect to the ACCOUNTS directory on Maxc2.
 Then do a WHO or LD and make sure that none of the other users who diddle with the accounting are at that time also modifying the accounting files.
-They would be connected to the ACCOUNTS or SYSTEM directory, if they were doing this.

-2. For login and message-only directories (as opposed to files-only directories) edit UACHK.TXT to contain the new directory name.
-For files-only directories edit <SYSTEM>ARCHIVE-FILES-ONLY.TXT to contain the new directory name.
+They would be connected to the ACCOUNTS or SYSTEM directory, if they were doing this. - 2.
+For login and file-access-only directories (as opposed to files-only directories) edit UACHK.TXT to contain the new directory name.
+For files-only directories edit <SYSTEM>ARCHIVE-FILES-ONLY.TXT and <SYSTEM>ARCHIVE-FILES-ONLY-ALPHA.TXT to contain the new directory name.
 For all directories edit <ACCOUNTS>-PROJECTLIST to contain the directory in the appropriate places.
 If you are creating a number of directories, you can do the edits for all of the directories at once, which saves time.